 This course encourages you to think about the principles of canine behaviour, and to write about and discuss your own thoughts, theories and findings.
 You will be learning through a combination of acquired information and practical application, and this will give you a sound foundation for your future work with dogs.

 The ISCP provides a great deal of support, encouragement and prompt feedback, which our students tell us is a major positive factor for them during their studies.
-This support is ongoing post-graduation, and ISCP members also have the benefit of our monthly online webinars (which are recorded for future reference), regular newsletters, and stimulating discussions on our private Facebook group.
+This support is ongoing post-graduation, and ISCP members also have the benefit of our regular online webinars (which are recorded for future reference), regular newsletters, and stimulating discussions on our private Facebook group.
 We are also the only canine education provider to offer free emotional and mental health support to our members.

 Your course files will be sent by email once you have enrolled with the ISCP, and you will be allocated a personal tutor who will guide and support you through your studies.
 If you enrol on the full diploma course you will be sent the paperback version of the course textbook, so that you can study from this or your PDF version.
 Your written coursework, some of which is based on practical work, will be sent by email to your tutor on completion of each unit, and your tutor will assess and return this to you and to our principal.
 After Unit 4 you will receive your Certificate in Canine Behaviour as a .jpg file.
 After Unit 11 you will receive your Intermediate Certificate in Canine Behaviour.
 After Unit 17 (your thesis) you’ll receive your Diploma as a .jpg file and your glossy printed diploma will be posted to you.